2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/002_Graphics.md

 This palette swap makes the new graphic quite recognizably distinct from the original graphic.
 This technique was normally used to tell apart first and second player.

 A prime example of this is the videogame that (re)started it all: Super Mario Bros.
-Mario and Luigi are exactly the same graphic, but Luigi uses a different palette.
+Mario and Luigi are exactly the same sprite, but Luigi uses a different palette.

 Some other videogames use palette swapping to indicate their status (like using a green or purple-based palette to indicate the "poisoned" status), or indicate a difference in their statistics (like a red-based palette to indicate an enhanced attack statistic), in other occasions different palettes are used to distinguish stronger versions of the same enemy.